EbookFoundation/fef-questionnaire/README.md

 If you want to use multiple languages, add the i18n context processor to TEMPLATES
     'context_processors': ['django.template.context_processors.i18n',]

-And finally, add `transmeta`, `questionnaire` to your INSTALLED_APPS:
+Now add `transmeta`, `questionnaire` to your INSTALLED_APPS:

     'transmeta',
     'questionnaire',
     'questionnaire.page',

+And finally, add the fef-questionaire specific parameters.
+For our example, we'll use:

+    QUESTIONNAIRE_PROGRESS = 'async'
+    QUESTIONNAIRE_USE_SESSION = False
+    QUESTIONNAIRE_ITEM_MODEL = 'mysite.Book'
+    QUESTIONNAIRE_SHOW_ITEM_RESULTS = True

 Next up we want to edit the `urls.py` file of your project to link the questionnaire views to your site's url configuration.
-See the example app to see how.
+The example app shows you how.

 ### Initialize the database

 Having done that we can initialize our database.
-(For this to work you must have setup your DATABASES in `settings.py`.).
+(For this to work you must have set up your DATABASES in `settings.py`.).
 First, in your CLI navigate back to the `mysite` folder:

     cd ../..